Why Do Facial Deepfake Detectors Fail?: Methodology

 \subsection{Training and validation}

 We utilized ResNet50 as our detector and built a binary classifier.
 All the input images were resized to $224 \times 224$, and we used detected faces with padding of $3\%$ for training.
 The models were trained with the Adam \cite{kingma2014adam} optimizer with a learning rate of $2e-3$, scheduled by one-cycle strategy \cite{smith2019super}.
+Only random horizontal flip is applied during training.
 We used a mini-batch size of 192.
 During every epoch, the model was evaluated ten times, and we saved the best weight based on the validation accuracy.
 Early stopping \cite{prechelt1998early} was applied when the model didn't not improve after $10$ consecutive validation times.